linhngocle2000/collaborative-carrier-network/README.md

 > Check on add new if request is duplicated then the paying price will be replace with the higher one.

 &nbsp;
-# How to decide which bundles gonna be sold
+# How to decide which bundles gonna be sold (not finish)

 All bundle will be sold at the same time.